 What is SIPC protection?

-SIPC protection is a deposit protection scheme on investments and securities.
+SIPC coverage is a deposit protection scheme on investments and securities.
 The non-profit Securities Investor Protection Corporation (SIPC) runs the scheme.
 Broker/Dealer members pay a percentage of their gross revenues as their premium.

 This membership corporation protects the customers of broker-dealers.
 The coverage is in the event that the broker/dealer fails, and has co-mingled the funds of customer accounts with the broker/dealer’s operating account.
 The broker-dealer first uses its remaining capital and securities to cover customers' deposits.
 SIPC protection covers the rest if there is not enough money for all customers' securities.